List of airliner shootdown incidents: 2003: Baghdad DHL attempted shootdown incident

-On 22 November 2003, an Airbus A300-200F cargo aircraft (registered OO-DLL), was struck on the left wing by a surface-to-air missile shortly after takeoff from Baghdad bound for Muharraq, Bahrain.
-The aircraft lost all hydraulic controls and the crew had to use engine thrust to manoeuvre.
+On 22 November 2003, a DHL Airbus A300-200F cargo aircraft (registered OO-DLL) was struck on the left wing by a surface-to-air missile shortly after takeoff from Baghdad bound for Muharraq, Bahrain.
+The aircraft lost all hydraulic controls and the crew had to use engine thrust to maneuver.
 The pilots managed to return to Baghdad International Airport but lost directional control on landing, resulting in a runway excursion.
 All 3 people on board survived.
 The A300 did not fly again after the incident and was scrapped.

 2007: Balad aircraft crash

 On 9 January 2007, an Antonov An-26 crashed while attempting a landing at Balad Air Base in Iraq.
-Although poor weather is blamed by officials, witnesses claim they saw the plane being shot down, and the Islamic Army in Iraq claimed responsibility.
-Thirty-four of the thirty-five civilian passengers on board died.

-2007: Mogadishu TransAVIAexport Airlines Il-76 crash
+2007: Mogadishu TransAVIAexport Airlines Ilyushin Il-76 crash

 On 23 March 2007, a TransAVIAexport Airlines Ilyushin Il-76 airplane crashed in the outskirts of Mogadishu, Somalia, during the 2007 Battle of Mogadishu.
 Witnesses, including a Shabelle reporter, claim they saw the plane being shot down, and Belarus has initiated an anti-terrorist investigation, but Somalia insists the crash was accidental.
 All 11 Belarusian civilians on board died.

 2010s

 2014: Malaysia Airlines Flight 17

-Malaysia Airlines Flight 17 was a regularly scheduled flight from Amsterdam Airport Schiphol, Netherlands to Kuala Lumpur International Airport, Malaysia.
+Malaysia Airlines Flight 17 was a regularly scheduled flight from Amsterdam Schiphol Airport, Netherlands to Kuala Lumpur International Airport, Malaysia.
 On 17 July 2014, the Boeing 777-200ER (registered 9M-MRD) operating the flight was hit by a Soviet-made Buk surface-to-air missile fired by pro-Russian Donetsk separatists.
 All 283 passengers and 15 crew were killed, including 80 children.
-The Joint Investigation Team claimed the missile was operated by Russian-backed rebels near Donetsk, Ukraine during the Battle in Shakhtarsk Raion.
+The Joint Investigation Team stated the missile was operated by Russian-backed rebels near Donetsk, Ukraine during the Battle in Shakhtarsk Raion.
 Russian President Vladimir Putin denied accusations of Russian involvement.
 At the time, the shootdown was Ukraine's deadliest aviation disaster and the deadliest aviation disaster involving the Boeing 777.